jlvdb/yet_another_wizz/docs/source/user_guide/examples/api.rst

-By inspecting the result we can see that this produced a :class:`~yaw.correlation.CorrelationFunction` object with the desired binning and pair counts data-data, data-random and random-random:
+By inspecting the result we can see that this produced a :class:`~yaw.correlation.CorrelationFunction` object with the desired binning and pair counts data-data, data-random and random-random.

 Getting the clustering redshifts